lucimobility/luci-sdk-docs/versioned_docs/version-v0.1.1-testing/1_Landing.md

 This SDK makes the LUCI platform, sensor information and a control interface, available to organizations and leading research institutions, allowing them to use LUCI as a research tool.
 To use the SDK you will need a LUCI enabled chair updated to LuciCore Sandbox Edition, Version 1.5.2 or greater.
 If you are interested in gaining access to the Sandbox, contact info@luci.com.

-PLEASE NOTE THE SDK IS CURRENTLY CHANGING RAPICDLY DURING DEVELOPMENT
+PLEASE NOTE THE SDK IS CURRENTLY CHANGING RAPIDLY DURING DEVELOPMENT

 ## Overview: